k-dorazi/k-dorazi/README.md

 - 👋 Hi, I’m @k-dorazi
 - 👀 I’m interested in quantitative investment
-- 🌱 I’m currently learning mathematics
+- 🌱 I’m currently researching strategy
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on any other who interested in Quant!-!
 - 📫 How to reach me Contact on E-mail #kkehdbs17@gmail.com
 - 😄 Pronouns: Lazy
 - ⚡ Fun fact: I have dry eye syndrome